DigitalProductionExampleLibrary/ALab/docs/src/pages/gaussianSplat.md

 1. The lightrig used for this splat isn't publicly available, so we're considering the best way forward.
 2. We will be re-rendering and re-splatting at higher resolution once we decide on the lightrig to use
 3. COLMAP was just a shortcut at the time, but we will be taking that out of the workflow eventually, which means you wouldn't need the transform adjustments in the usda
-4. We want to make sure the colorspace work here aligns with ASWF efforts, and is better formalized
+4. Ongoing work to decide the best production workflow colorspace to train splats in.
+For now we train on linear images with values between 0-1.
 5. Splatting with different shape kernels, e.g. 2dgs, and triangles
 6. Splatting with different falloffs besides gaussian
 7. Animated Splats of Remi and the Stoat